UCB-Econ-148/sp24/syllabus.md

 #### Surveys

-Since this is a new class, we're very interested in receiving your feedback as to how it's going and how we can improve.
+Since this is a new-ish (2nd offering) class, we're very interested in receiving your feedback as to how it's going and how we can improve.

 As such, we will have feedback survey for you to fill out at the end of very lab.
 These are a part of your lab grade, and you get a score for completing them (although they're completely anonymous).
-There is also a general [feedback form](https://forms.gle/hkgAjKGh9NtFRA1k9) where you can share your feedback anonymously at any point throughout the semester. <!-- update forms -->
+There is also a general [feedback form](https://forms.gle/sTw8gxu9ryGbcn4R7) where you can share your feedback anonymously at any point throughout the semester.

 #### Labs